-Businesses transitioning from manual processes to comprehensive workload automation tend to go through several phases: totally manual operations, custom scripting, fragmented solutions, and finally, consolidated enterprise job scheduling.
+Businesses transitioning from manual processes to comprehensive workload automation tend to go through several phases on their automation journey: totally manual operations, custom scripting, fragmented solutions, and finally, consolidated enterprise job scheduling.

 Stage One: Manual Processes